• Email

 * This post may contain affiliate links or sponsored content. *

-Are you one of those people who are “bad at math”?
+Are you one of those people who is “bad at math”?
 Try these tips to avoid passing your negative feelings along to your kids and help them love math.
 And, learn how CTCMath can help!

 Math is one of those subjects that seems to intimidate adults and children alike.
 We nurse our negative feelings about long-division or solving for x into adulthood.
 Then, whether consciously or unconsciously, we pass those negative feelings on to our kids.